dev-jinah/dev-jinah/README.md

 ## 👋 Hello!
 I'm Jinah Han (한진아)

-I'm a **Full-stack Developer** with 7 years of experience, specializing in **SRE-based DevOps**, large-scale data handling, and cloud infrastructure.
-I’m passionate about building scalable, secure systems and love learning new technologies to enhance service reliability.
+I'm a **Full-stack Developer** with 7 years of experience in both backend and frontend.
+I focus on building scalable systems and intuitive user experiences using Java, Vue.js, and Python.
+From new feature development to system maintenance, I aim to create stable and user-friendly services through continuous learning and improvement.

 ## 💼 Experience